Saturday, 17 June 2006

 Ascent 91 m, descent 42 m

-Our first day’s walk was not going to be long, so we could afford to laze a bit in the morning.
-In any case, we could not leave until we got some bread for our picnic meal this evening, which we had been told would be necessary, as Sommant had no restaurant, only a camping ground.
+Our walk today was not going to be long, so we could afford to laze a bit in the morning.
+Anyway, we could not leave until we got some bread for our picnic meal this evening.

 Even before we got back to the Porte d’Arroux we found a boulangerie and a bar beside it, at which we took our coffees in the slanting morning sunshine.